Point Defiance Bypass: 2017 derailment

 On December 18, 2017, during the inaugural southbound run of the Cascades on the Point Defiance Bypass, the train derailed while crossing Interstate 5 near the Nisqually River.
-Of the 84 people aboard (77 passengers and 7 employees) on board, 3 were killed.
+Resulting train wreckage smashed into eight road vehicles below the overpass and of the 84 people (77 passengers and 7 employees) on board, three were killed.

 After the accident, which closed the bypass to Amtrak service, WSDOT announced that it would not resume service until the full implementation of positive train control (PTC).
 (Sounder service to Lakewood continued to operate.)
 Service was then scheduled to restart in early 2019.
 The PTC system was fully installed by late 2018 and activated on the Point Defiance Bypass in March 2019.
 The National Transportation Safety Board presented its final report on the accident on May 21, 2019, with WSDOT issuing a subsequent statement that they would need time to analyze the report before resuming service on the line.
 The restoration of Amtrak service on the Point Defiance Bypass was then tentatively scheduled for 2020, after agreements with local officials and the arrival of new Talgo trainsets.

 Passenger service on the bypass resumed on November 18, 2021, following delays due to the COVID-19 pandemic.